 Electronic devices are critical tools for learning and communication, but our IHP courses prioritize engaged conversations unhindered by personal electronic devices.
-Students, faculty, and visitors are expected to keep cell phones, laptop computers, and other devices out of sight, sound, and mind during class sessions.
-There will be times when technology is needed for presentations or projects.
-Faculty will advise students of these times.
-Of course, students with accommodations are always welcome to have the technology needed.
+Students are expected to keep cell phones, laptop computers, and other devices out of sight, sound, and mind during class sessions-except under extenuating circumstances that have been discussed in advance with the faculty member or that the electronic device is part of a specific workshop.
+As is always the case, students with accommodations through SIT are welcome to use technology as is appropriate.